DailyMatters/vagrant_quickstart_z1.6/README.md

 ```

 Add these when you reach the `Database` section of the tutorial.

+Please note that we're also installing jre and liquibase, this might be useful if you want to explore Liquibase later on.

 5 - Run `vagrant up` to download the resources and fire the VM.